Keep yourself and your house warm

 During winter, you may be inside more, but staying active is still important for your physical and mental wellbeing.
 Moving about and getting some light exercise can also help you to keep warm.
 We've compiled some of our top tips to help you get active in winter:

 Risk of falls

 - Wear shoes with low heels or flat, rubber soles as these provide better traction on ice and snow.
-Take your shoes off as soon as you get home - snow and ice can stick to your soles and cause slippery conditions as they melt.
+Take your shoes off as soon as you get home.
+Snow and ice can stick to your soles and cause slippery conditions as they melt.

 - If you use a walking stick, check for wear and tear.
 If the tip of the stick (the ferrule) becomes worn, it should be replaced.
 Your local physiotherapy department can do this for you.